 In terms of information architecture, the navigation system is less about having a great interface and more about how the user can move through pieces of content or information.
-It’s important to always remember that information architecture is all about finding ways to help the user navigate the information in order to reach their goal.
+It’s important to always remember that IA is all about finding ways to help the user navigate the information in order to reach their goal.

 Your navigation system should, in a way, be the opposite of your content.
 You want rich content that can be complex as long as it’s useful and enjoyable to the user.
 Your navigation system should always be as simple and as straightforward as possible, while still getting the user to any possible desired information.
 This is when an important concept comes into play: metadata.

-Metadata is information about information, and it plays an important part in information architecture.
+Metadata is information about information, and it plays an important part in IA.
 And while this may sound overly technical, metadata is a crucial building block in your navigation system.
 Your users will be navigating their way around your product looking for a specific end or destination, but do they know exactly what they are looking for?
 Do they know the correct term for what they want?

 Even if you assume your users know the names to all the pieces of information in your product (which we do not recommend), simply giving them all the information in an A-Z list form doesn´t make for a great user experience.
 For a great UX, you need to aggregate and categorize your content, so your navigation system serves as a series of roads that can take the user just about anywhere in your product.